I teach a Wednesday 7 pm “improvers yoga class” in Horsham. But who is it aimed at? What exactly is an ‘improver’?

-In Iyengar yoga we have clear ways to introduce people to yoga asanas (poses) and pranayama (yogic breathing) which need to be learnt in a certain way.
+In Iyengar yoga, we have clear ways to introduce people to yoga asanas (poses) and pranayama (yogic breathing) which need to be learnt in a certain way.
 There is a clear way to sequence these poses so students make gradual progress.
-The logical sequencing is one of the things that makes Iyengar yoga stand out from other schools.
+Logical sequencing is one of the things that makes Iyengar yoga stand out from other schools.
 Beginners are taught correct alignment, a certain precision and how to extend the body correctly.

 So someone may have done many years of other forms of yoga, yet if they have not done Iyengar yoga, they would still be considered a beginner as they would not know exactly how we use alignment, the ways in which we are precise, or how to extend the body in a healthy way.